Coronavirus (COVID-19) FAQs

 All personnel who exhibit symptoms of the COVID-19, which include fever, cough and shortness of breath, are directed to self-isolate.
 You are also directed to immediately contact the Keller Army Community Hospital help line at 1-800-552-2907 or 845-938-7992 to seek medical assistance if you have not done so already.

-USAG West Point and the U.S. Military Academy will cloth face coverings in public settings where social distancing is difficult to maintain, in accordance with Department of Defense and Center for Disease Control and Prevention guidelines.
-All military personnel, family members, civilian employees, contractors and visitors will wear cloth face coverings on academy grounds to the extent practical when they cannot maintain six feet of social distance in public areas or work centers.
-More information can be found here.
+USAG West Point and the U.S. Military Academy require cloth face coverings in public settings where social distancing is difficult to maintain, in accordance with Department of Defense and Center for Disease Control and Prevention guidelines.
+All military personnel, family members, civilian employees, contractors and visitors must wear cloth face coverings on academy grounds to the extent practical when they cannot maintain six feet of social distance in public areas or work centers.
+More information about Force Health Protection Measures can be found here.

 If I have family members with a visitor pass, will they be able to visit us?
 Or are they restricted from post?